Drewster727/goes-notify/README.md

 # Getting started

 - Clone the repo
+- Install the requirements: `pip install -r requirements.txt`
 - Copy or rename `config.json.example` to `config.json`
   - `cp config.json.example config.json`
 - Enter required fields into `config.json`:
-  - Look up your enrolment center in the list below
+  - Look up your appointment location in the list below
-  - Enter your current interview date, in a format e.g. "December 10, 2017"
+  - Enter your current interview date, in a format like "December 10, 2017"

 # Usage

-Run the script with `python`: `python2 goes-notify.py`
+Run the script with `python`: `python goes-notify.py` (python 2/3 OK)

-If you're running this on a machine you'll be using while it's searching, you can pass `--no-email` and receive a local macOS notification when the script finds a new appointment.
+If you're running this on a machine that you'll be using while it's searching, you can set `notify_osx` to True in the config file and receive a local macOS notification when the script finds a new appointment.

 With `--use-gmail`, you can send yourself an email when an appointment is found.
 Note: if you have two-factor authentication enabled for your account, you'll need to [generate an app-specific password](https://myaccount.google.com/apppasswords) and add that to `config.json`.

 ----

-# GOES center codes
+# Global Entry appointment location codes

+(See below for other TTP programs)

 The table below may not be complete.
-If you don't see your location, visit [this link](https://ttp.cbp.dhs.gov/schedulerapi/locations/?temporary=false&inviteOnly=false&operational=true&serviceName=Global%20Entry) for a current complete list; find your desired location; and use the 'id' field as the location code in your config file: \
+If you don't see your location, visit [this link](https://ttp.cbp.dhs.gov/schedulerapi/locations/?temporary=false&inviteOnly=false&operational=true&serviceName=Global%20Entry) for a current complete list; find your desired location; and use the 'id' field as the location code in your config file:

 | ID    | Enrollment Center Name                                                                                                                |
 |-------|---------------------------------------------------------------------------------------------------------------------------------------|